Tax Return

 Cedolare Secca (Italy)

-When we withhold tax: For private hosts without a VAT number or commercial registration, we apply the Cedolare Secca withholding tax by default.
-This automatic withholding remains in place unless you are considered a professional host by proactively confirming that you have 3 or more properties, or by providing a VAT or commercial registration number.
+We apply the Cedolare Secca withholding tax by default to private hosts without a VAT number or commercial registration.
+This automatic withholding remains in place unless you are considered a professional host by either proactively confirming you have 3 or more properties, providing a valid EU VAT number, or providing a commercial registration number.

 - Log in to your Holidu account

-- Go to the Account section (top right corner)
+- Go to Account by clicking on the top right menu

-If you need booking invoices for your records, you can easily download them from the Invoice section under the Financial tab in the left side menu of your Holidu account.
+If you need your booking invoices for tax reporting purposes, you can download them from the Invoice section under the Financial tab on the left-side menu of your account.

-If you receive requests or notifications from Holidu or other platforms regarding your tax information, respond promptly and supply any required documentation as requested.
+If you receive requests or notifications from Holidu or other platforms about your tax information, respond promptly and supply any required documentation.
+Delayed responses could result in restrictions on your account or withholding of funds.

-- Platforms like Holidu report host earnings to authorities under DAC7 and local regulations such as Italy's Cedolare Secca
+Hosts must declare all rental income and comply with local and platform-specific tax reporting rules.
+Platforms like Holidu report host earnings to authorities under DAC7 and local regulations such as Italy's Cedolare Secca.

-- Keep detailed records of all income and expenses for each property
+- Keep detailed records of all earnings and expenses

-- Download your earnings statements and invoices from your Holidu account regularly
+- Download your earning statements from your Holidu account regularly

-- Consult with a local tax advisor to understand your specific tax obligations and deductions
+- Consult a local tax advisor for guidance specific to your region and circumstances

 Do you want to contact us?